turbot/steampipe-plugin-aws/docs/tables/aws_vpc_verified_access_instance.md

   aws_vpc_verified_access_instance;
 ```

-### List trusted providers that older than 30 days
+### List trusted providers that are older than 30 days

 ```sql
 select